m-7ard/bruteforce-mulligan-calculator/README.md

 # bruteforce-mulligan-calculator

 The replacement setting doesn't do anything yet.
-Mean for calculating mean and probability with mulligan cards in yugioh for now.
+Used for calculating mean and probability with mulligan cards in yugioh for now.